-- 7.7.1.
-General The provisions of the District shall be administered by the Planning Board.
+7.8.1 General - The provisions of the District shall be administered by the Planning Board.
 All development proposals, other than single or two-family residential construction not involving the subdivision of land, shall be subject to subdivision and/or site plan review and approval in accordance with Planning Board rules and regulations.
-Such review and approval shall precede the issuance of any building permit by the town. - 7.7.2.
-Enforcement The Board of Selectmen shall be responsible for the enforcement of the provisions and conditions of the Aquifer Protection District and Wellhead Protection Area and shall act in accordance with Article IX of the Epping Zoning Ordinance. - 7.8.
+Such review and approval shall precede the issuance of any building permit by the town.

+- 7.8.2 Enforcement The Board of Selectmen shall be responsible for the enforcement of the provisions and conditions of the Aquifer Protection District and Wellhead Protection Area and shall act in accordance with Article IX of the Epping Zoning Ordinance. - 7.8.3 Savings Clause If any provision of this ordinance is determined to be unenforceable by a court of competent jurisdiction, that provision shall be considered separate and shall not be interpreted to invalidate any other provision of this ordinance. - 7.9.
 EFFECTIVE DATE: This Article shall become effective upon the date of passage.